 A car containing a man and a child crawled past in the opposite direction, perhaps going to the tent commune.

 At length we spied, at the end of a long tunnel of greenery, a floating white strip which we hoped was the bridge of the autoroute.
-It was, but it took a long time to get to, and the GR turned off towards the village before we arrived at this bridge, but we kept going.
+It was, but it took a long time to get to.
+The GR turned off towards the village before we arrived at this bridge, but we kept going.

 Even after we had crossed under the autoroute, we had another kilometre or so to walk before we saw the camping ground, which was on the corner of the old highway.